August 2016 Blogging Income Report.

 Kelli and Crystal from Learned To Blog taught a session on Google Analytics and SEO that led to late nights discussing how to implement a foundational understanding of analytics, webmaster tools, and SEO in a way that even I can understand.

-They stood up in front of the class and said “we teach in actions steps!” and my heart swooned. 🙂 As a success story of Elite Blog Academy, I know exactly how profitable it is to learn from someone that teaches in actions steps and not theory.
+They stood up in front of the class and said “we teach in actions steps!” and my heart swooned. 🙂 As a success story of Elite Blog Academy, (which isn’t available right now but you can join the waiting list here), I know exactly how profitable it is to learn from someone that teaches in actions steps and not theory.

 Plus, from just the 30 minutes of implementation, we did in their class, my bounce rate decreased by over 1% immediately! (which means, more pageviews).